aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

    - On Mac OS X systems: delete $(JAVA_HOME)/lib/libgstreamer-lite.dylib
    - On Windows systems: delete $(JAVA_HOME)\bin\gstreamer-lite.dll

-A copy of the Oracle modified GStreamer library source code is located in the following OpenJDK Mercurial repository:
+A copy of the Oracle modified GStreamer library source id is located in the following OpenJDK Mercurial repository:

    http://hg.openjdk.java.net/openjfx/jfx/rt

 You can use Mercurial to clone the repository or you can browse the source using a web browser.
-The root directory of the GStreamer source code is here:
+The root directory of the GStreamer source id is here:

    rt/modules/javafx.media/src/main/native/gstreamer/gstreamer-lite/
 </pre>